opencog/learn/README-Natural.md

 typically thousands or tens of thousands of them, for run-time of a few days to a week or two.
 For a practice run, half-an-hour is sufficient, but a half-hours worth of data will be quite low-quality.

-There are two basic pipelines: "fake" and "natural".
-"Fake" uses artificially generated grammars and text corpora, and is essential for calibrating and adjusting the learning algorithms to produce the best results.
-This is a closed-loop process, where the accuracy of the final result can be compared to input grammar.
-"Natural" uses natural-language corpora downloaded from the web.
-Since the algorithms are currently uncalibrated (untuned) you ... get what you get: it will be of uncertain quality, and there is no practical way to measure the accuracy.
-There are instructions below for both pipelines.

 Performance: it takes days/weeks because the processing pipeline has been optimized for experimentation, and not for speed.
 We are playing